 Possessing first-hand knowledge of and maintaining relationships with the best medical providers, independent medical examiners, nurse case managers and vocational rehabilitation experts is an added but critical component of the firm’s legal services.
 Our seven workers' compensation attorneys in Iowa and Nebraska, as well as our many highly trained paralegals, ensure that continuous and meaningful communication with the client occurs throughout the claim process.

 Sharing Legal Knowledge of Workers’ Compensation

-The firm’s attorneys are often asked to provide legal seminar presentations to groups at local, state and national levels.
-These attorneys are involved in key positions with many of the leading national workers' compensation law organizations.
-In fact, Smith, Mills & Schrock is the only law firm to have the current national chairperson of the American Bar Association TIPS Workers' Compensation Committee providing leadership to the attorneys and paralegals practicing in this area of law.
+The firm’s attorneys are often asked to provide legal seminar presentations to local, state and national groups.
+These attorneys are in critical positions with many leading federal workers' compensation law organizations.
+Smith, Mills & Schrock is the only law firm with the current national chairperson of the American Bar Association TIPS Workers' Compensation Committee,providing leadership to the attorneys and paralegals practicing in this area of law.

 Practicing Workers’ Compensation Attorneys

 Our workers’ comp lawyers are licensed to practice across Iowa, Nebraska, Missouri and Illinois in local, state, administrative and federal courts.
-Find out about each attorney in our workers’ compensation practice group, and contact us today.
+Contact us today to learn more about each attorney in our workers' compensation practice group.